-This is in response to your authorized representative's letter and submissions of March 16, 2000, requesting certain rulings regarding the proper federal income tax treatment, including any reporting and/or withholding obligations, for certain stipends paid by you, \underline{X} , to individuals in connection with the research training programs and activities briefly described below.
+This is in response to your authorized representative's letter and submissions of October 19, 2001, requesting certain rulings regarding the proper federal income tax treatment, including any reporting and/or withholding obligations, for certain stipends paid by you, \underline{X} , to individuals who are either U.S. citizens or resident aliens (as determined under section 7701(b) of the Code) in connection with the research training programs and activities briefly described below.

-\underline{X} , a nationally recognized center for research and treatment relating to certain catastrophic diseases, is recognized as exempt from federal income tax under section 501(c)(3) of the Internal Revenue Code, and is a medical research facility described in section 170(b)(1)(A)(iii).
+\underline{X} is recognized as exempt from federal income tax under section 501(c)(3) of the Internal Revenue Code, and is a medical research organization described in section 170(b)(1)(A)(iii).

-In furtherance with its exempt activities, \underline{X} operates a specialty hospital, outpatient clinics, and research, education and treatment facilities.
+In furtherance with its exempt activities, \underline{X} conducts basic biomedical research, including particularly gene research.
 In addition, the information submitted indicates that \underline{X} conducts extensive research, training, and educational programs and activities relating to its area of expertise.
 In connection with these activities, \underline{X} conducts an extensive program of biomedical research training designed to foster and develop the research skills and abilities of participants.
-These research training programs vary in length, depending upon the specialty and discipline, but typically require at least 3 years of training. \underline{X} pays participants in these training programs ("postdoctoral fellows") stipends to help defray general living expenses during their periods of training; in recent years, \underline{X} has supported approximately 200 research fellows in these training activities.
+These research training programs vary in length, depending upon the specialty and discipline. \underline{X} pays participants in these training programs (predoctoral and postdoctoral fellows) stipends to help defray general living expenses during their periods of training.

 \underline{X} 's research training programs are modeled after the National Institutes of Health's (NIH's) National Research Service Awards (NRSA) program, and are designed to mirror it.
 The focus of the programs is research training and the development of research skills, and not the performance of research services. \underline{X} 's research fellows do not serve as medical residents or as laboratory technicians as part of the research programs, and are not replacements or substitutes for either.
 The activities of the research fellows during their training programs do not materially benefit \underline{X} .
-Research issues are determined by the research fellows in conjunction with their faculty mentors after selection into the programs.
-NRSA grants fund several of \underline{X} 's research fellowships, and the activities of \underline{X} 's research fellows and \underline{X} 's NRSA fellows are the same: all fellows, NRSA and non-NRSA, receive identical training and mentoring.
-Research fellows are not required to have performed past services or to agree to perform future services for \underline{X} , as a condition to receiving a research training stipend.
+Research issues are determined by the research fellows in conjunction with their training supervisors and faculty mentors after selection into the programs.
+NRSA grants fund several of \underline{X} 's research fellowships, and the activities of \underline{X} 's research fellows and \underline{X} 's NRSA fellows are the same: all research fellows, NRSA and non-NRSA, receive identical training and mentoring.
+Research fellows are not required to have performed past services or to agree to perform future services for \underline{X} , as a condition to receiving a research training stipend. \underline{X} also provides supplemental stipends to NRSA fellows, so that its NRSA fellows may receive a combined stipend equal to the stipends received by its non-NRSA fellows.